usnistgov/OSCAL/docs/content/resources/roadmap.md

 ## The problem solved by OSCAL

-With the advent of cloud and the Internet of Things (IoT), Information Technology complexity is increasing to include a broadening of the attack surface and a proliferation of potential security vulnerabilities.
 IT security professionals must ensure their systems comply with multiple regulatory control catalogs and frameworks such as NIST Special Publication (SP) 800-53, NIST Cybersecurity Framework, ISO/IEC 27001 and 27002, COBIT, PCI DSS, HIPAA, etc., which provide catalogs of security controls and policies.
+With the advent of cloud and the Internet of Things (IoT), Information Technology complexity is increasing to include a broadening of the attack surface and a proliferation of potential security vulnerabilities, making system security planning more complicated.
 A large percentage of system security planning, auditing, and assessing is done using spreadsheets and documents which drives manual and paper-based compliance processes.
 This approach is not only labor intensive, it also generates information that is out-of-date shortly after it is documented, often leaving critical risks undiscovered or unaddressed (a phenomenon sometimes referred to as security drift).

 <img src="/assets/img/oscal-components.png" alt="oscal components" width="800"/>